Sneak peek—Will & Virginia

 “Belt.
 Off.
 Now.”
 He hangs his jacket on two fingers and reaches toward me.

 “Oh, for Christ’s sake, work with me, Virginia Beach.”
 He grabs the buckle and gives it a twist, and it comes free in his hand.
 “That wasn’t so hard, was it?”

 I want to melt into the stage.
 I try to step away, but for a second time, he holds me in place.

-“You paid almost ten percent of your gross income to be here today.
-You came up on stage wanting to make the most of that investment.
+“You paid almost ten percent of your gross income to attend today.
+You came up here wanting to make the most of that investment.
 I applaud your courage.
 Now, stand still and listen.
-Put this jacket on.”
+Put on this jacket.”